olehhrynyk/blogs-to-keep-u-up2date/README.md

 # blogs-to-keep-u-up2date
 I am often asked which resources and blogs i am reading or following, so i prepared curated list of blogs to keep you up to date on various new technologies, trends, existing tech updates.

-No dead links here.
+No dead links here. \
-No blogs with too much of marketing.
+No blogs with lot of marketing. \
+No product centric blogs.

 Just tech.